 Task 3.
 Evaluate effectiveness of each method.
 Each site shall be monitored on a scheduled basis throughout the remaining contract period to assess the performance of the replacement slabs and the adjacent pavement.
-Surface texture, rutting or wear, crack distribution and severity, riding qualities, pumping, faulting, and other pertinent factors shall he noted.
+Surface texture, rutting or wear, crack distribution and severity, riding qualities, pumping, faulting, and other pertinent factors shall be noted.

 Interim report no. 2, covering a preliminary evaluation of the effectiveness of the various rapid repair methods under study, shall be prepared immediately following the initial visits to the field sites.
-Interim report no. 2 shall be submitted within 24 months of the contract starting date.